Help for Communities & Families

 Help for Communities

 The Healthy Food Financing Initiative (HFFI) supports projects that increase access to healthy, affordable food in communities that currently lack these options.
 Through a range of programs at the U.S. Departments of Agriculture (USDA), Treasury, and Health and Human Services (HHS), HFFI will expand the availability of nutritious food, including developing and equipping grocery stores, small retailers, corner stores, and farmers markets selling healthy food.
-For more information about HFFI, please click here.
+Learn more about HFFI.

 Non-profit organizations that provide CSBG services in your area can be found here.

 You may also find it helpful to contact the CSBG Lead State Agency in your state, which is the office responsible for managing and administering Community Service Block Grant (CSBG) funds to the various non-profit organizations throughout the state.
 Contact information for each state’s Lead CSBG Agency can be found here.

 Assets for Independence (AFI) enables community-based nonprofits and government agencies to implement and demonstrate an assets-based approach for giving low-income families a hand up out of poverty.
 AFI projects help participants save earned income in matched savings accounts called Individual Development Accounts (IDAs).
 The program emphasizes enabling people to learn about and use sound budgeting and money management practices, to address financial issues, and to plan for long-term success.
 Especially when combined with other support services, the asset building approach helps families set goals and progress toward financial stability.
 Locate an AFI IDA project near you!

 The AFI Resource Center is a one-stop source for information on the Assets for Independence program and Individual Development Accounts (IDAs).
 At IDAresources.org, you can quickly learn about the AFI program and IDAs.
 You can also contact the AFI Resource Center at 1-866-778-6037 or info@IDAresources.org for more information.